poelzi/spotify-ripper/README.md

 * (And so on, downloading artists similar to those similar to those on your `Starred` playlist)

+Tested on:
-I have tested this on Mac OS X 10.9 with the default Python install.
-It works.
+* Mac OS X 10.9
-YMMV.
+* Debian Sid

 # Getting started